Treatment for Minor Eye Injuries or Irritations in Stockton

 - Large Object Stuck in the Eye – If you have a piece of glass, metal or some other object stuck in your eye, it can cause serious damage.
 Do not try to remove it.
 Seek emergency medical care at one of our urgent care facilities or the hospital.

-- Cuts or Scratches – If your eye suffers a cut of scratch, seek immediate medical care.
+- Cuts or Scratches – If your eye suffers a cut or scratch, seek immediate medical care.
 Do not try to treat this injury yourself.
 You may apply a loose bandage, but do not apply pressure.

 - Black Eye – If your eye, or the area around your eye sustains a blow, it can cause blood to pool in the surrounding tissue.
 This leaves a black mark on the skin.
 It will usually fade and go away after a week or two.
 Sometimes this type of injury may swell.
 You should always see a doctor after sustaining a black eye due to the potential for internal eye damage or even a skull fracture.